fors-fm/lode/README.md

 **Subtractive monobass synth & device template for Max for Live**

 Lode is a monophonic bass synthesizer inspired by our most beloved vintage pieces.
-You can read more about it, and download for free, [on the Fors website.](https://fors.fm/lode)
+You can read more about it, and download it for free, [on the Fors website](https://fors.fm/lode)
+It's built on a framework made for rapid development of [Max for Live](https://www.ableton.com/en/live/max-for-live/) synthesizers with custom elements, leveraging Javascript to dynamically change the interface without having to alter the patch itself.

+Provided is the development device of Lode (`lode-dev.amxd`) and a template device (`template.amxd`) to get you started on building your own device in the same format.

 ## Using the template device

-The `template.amxd` device is a simple polyphonic sinewave synthesizer with an ADSR amp envelope and is provided as a framework for quick and qualitative Max for Live instrument development or experimentation.
+The `template.amxd` device is a simple polyphonic sinewave synthesizer with an ADSR amp envelope.
 To build your own device from the template provided, drag and drop `template.amxd` to a track in Live and open it for editing in Max.

 (It may however be a good idea to create a renamed copy of `template.amxd` and `poly.template.maxpat` to get started on a new project.)

 ### Changing the synth voice
-The DSP is written in `Gen~` and uses `poly~` for polyphony (and voice muting).
+The DSP is written in [`Gen~`](https://docs.cycling74.com/max8/vignettes/gen_topic) and uses [`poly~`](https://docs.cycling74.com/max8/refpages/poly~) for polyphony (and voice muting).
 The DSP process is wrapped into `poly.template.maxpat` which is then instantiated in the main patch.
 It can be edited by opening the `p dsp` subpatch, then double-clicking on `poly.template.maxpat`, and finally open the `gen~` object inside to view the DSP code.

 The DSP is written in a single `codebox` object using `genexpr`.
 The template synth is a very simple sinewave lookup oscillator using the built-in `cycle` object:
 ```